Shingo8843/logicall-ai/README.md

    aws eks delete-cluster --name logicall-ai-cluster --region us-east-1
    ```

-2. Wait for cluster deletion, then clean up VPCs using `cleanup-orphaned-resources.ps1`
+2. Wait for cluster deletion, then clean up any remaining VPCs and networking resources via the AWS Console or CLI.

 ## 📝 Notes